mmbman/Katagiri/1980-04-20-Blue-Cliff-Record-Case-3-Talk-2.md

 **Katagiri**: Well this life and death is not a psychological point of view, psychological *[unintelligible]*.
 Even though, you mentioned, Ram Daas says he can go to death and come back – I understand, I can go to death.
 But it is something just like psychological stuff, don’t you think so?
 Because your body or any body [are] here.

 Look at the Indians and yoga.
 You can get in a certain casket and close the door, and completely you can stop the breathing.
 Maybe you can go to death.
 But whatever you say, this is – *[He laughs.]* I don’t know; I read a little article where wires were coming in to his body, checking him, how long he can stop his heart.
-But it’s not exactly stopped; he’s not exactly dead.
-I am talking about *exactly* death. *[Laughter.]* Not psychological stuff.
+But it’s not *exactly* stopped; he’s not *exactly* dead.
+I am talking about *exactly* death. *[Laughter.]* Not psychological stuff!
 Do you understand?
 You are talking about something a little bit psychological.
 I can understand, I can feel psychological stuff.

 **Same person**: Yeah, but, it seems like what you’re saying, that’s a little bit different from what he seemed to be talking about.